-Looking for some 20th century inspiration, without having to visit your local museum?
+Looking for some 20th-century inspiration, without having to visit your local museum?
 Jeremy Pruitt’s board has you covered.

 Like your lettering edgy and impactful?
-Eduardo Dosua has created a board that sits somewhere between Tony Hawks Pro-Skater and Once Upon A Time In The West to give you some high quality inspiration.
+Eduardo Dosua has created a board that sits somewhere between Tony Hawks Pro-Skater and Once Upon A Time In The West to give you some high-quality inspiration.

 Got a penchant for the handwritten?
 Dinosaur Dances shows you simple, elegant ways to use it for a big impact.

-This is one of my personal favourites on the list.
+This is one of my personal favorites on the list.
 Maria brings together typography, not just as lettering, but as imagery to convey powerful emotion and thoughts.
 Typography with an out of the box approach.